seanmorris/theme/README.md

 ## Fallback Themes

-If a theme cannot render an object, it can defer the rendering to other Themes that can.
+If a theme cannot render an object, it can defer the rendering to other themes that can.
 This is done by specifying the $themes static property.
 The list will be check in order, until a theme is able to render a given object.

 ```php
 <?php